AnghongDu/-MICCAI-2024-KPIs-Challenge/README.md

-# -MICCAI-2024-KPIs-Challenge
+# -MICCAI-2024-KPIs-Challenge-Task1
-All models needed to submit task1 and task2 tasks
+These pre-training parameters are required for our task 1.
+You can download them all to the "/model/ folder" and try running docker.